 Here are just some items.
 Do you need to know more for your own cost of living comparison?
 Please contact me.

-With these given items I hope you can have an easy comparision with my Cape Town cost of living Information and your local goods at home.
+With these given items you should have an easy comparision with our Cape Town cost of living Information and your local goods at home.
 Also have a look at Numbeo or Expatistan to get city comparisons.